DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/03_ImplementWizardStep1Part1.md

 <br><img src="./images/wiz_nav_buttons.png" /><br>

 `Next` means we just refer to the screen representing the second step in our wizard.
-In addition to that we have to pass required context information for the next step.
+In addition to that we have to pass required context information.
 This context information includes:
 * The primary key of the newly created/ edited record
 * The import state of the newly created/ edited record The `Navigate` command allows to jump to the designated screen and to pass parameters.
 Set the `OnSelect` property of the button to `Navigate(WizardStepUploadData, ScreenTransition.None, { locImpState: locImpState, locImpCode: locImpCode})`. `{}` is an arbitrary json structure that we use to pass the information. `WizardStepUploadData` is the name of new screen and we just pass the current values of the local variables.